DeeplyDiligent/logic-app-testing-approaches/README.md

-From a requirements perspective we are hoping to achieve the ability to run “Unit Tests” against our logic apps to enable quick execution on local developer machines and within DevOps Pipelines.
-To achieve this I think there needs to be some kind of mocking of dependencies (Triggers, ServiceBus, External Connections, APIs etc).
-Alternatively we would also be happy with automating the execution of logic app workflows after they have been deployed to a UAT / TESTING environment, this is more of an integration test but still very useful.
+From a requirements perspective, Microsoft aims to empower developers with the ability to execute "Unit Tests" seamlessly on their local machines and within DevOps Pipelines for Logic Apps.
+This article explores the necessary steps to achieve this goal, primarily focusing on the crucial aspects of mocking dependencies such as Triggers, ServiceBus, External Connections, and APIs.
+Additionally, the article considers the potential benefits of automating the execution of logic app workflows in UAT/TESTING environments, acknowledging the value of integration testing in the development process.

 Reviewing the options below: